 A non-elective vendor is one you don't have an active or direct relationship with, but your third party does - making them a risk to you and, therefore, requiring some oversight.
-Listen to Third Party Thursday to learn examples of these types of vendors, vendor oversight recommendations, how to vet, due diligence on them and more.
+Listen to this podcast to learn examples of these types of vendors, vendor oversight recommendations, how to vet, due diligence on them and more.

 This topic came about from a recent webinar I presented with National Mortgage News.
 It was actually a question which came out of the Q&A session which I thought everyone could benefit from.
 The goal for today is to address the oversight responsibility and also some best practices.

 A non-elective vendor is a term given where your company doesn’t have an active relationship directly with the vendor being requested to be engaged with.
 In this example, that may be a consumer or perhaps an investor or mortgage aggregator.
 Certainly, we’ve seen mortgage aggregators require the certain use of vendors which will meet their requirement as part of your investor approval process.

 Examples of these include quality control, fraud review, APR calculation software...to name but a few.
 The use of these types of vendors may offer strategic advantages and help with rep and warrant relief from the investor since you are following their lead.
 It would be easy to state that no vendor due diligence is required on these vendors.
 But, my sense is that, ultimately, these vendors will be accessing your consumers' Non-Public Personal Information (NPPI).
 From personal experience, I have never been asked by an examiner to disregard any non-elective vendors outside of my regular vendor panel.
 Truth be told, the examiner doesn’t differentiate between the two.